 The area of residence of the candidate determined to be first by order of petition filing or by lottery shall be listed first among the candidate groupings on the ballot.
 All other candidates from the same area of residence will follow according to order of petition filing or the lottery.
 The area of residence of the candidate determined to be second by the order of petition filing or the lottery shall be listed second among the candidate groupings on the ballot.
 All other candidates from the same area of residence will follow according to the order of petition filing or the lottery.
-The ballot order of residence will follow according to the order of petition filing or the lottery.
 The ballot order of additional candidate groupings by area of residence shall be established in like manner.
 (105 ILCS 5/9-11.2)